SM 32x450 [2xM8] / N52 - magnetic roller

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, small elements of these magnets can be problematic in medical diagnosis in case of swallowing.
+- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that small elements of these magnets can be problematic in medical diagnosis in case of swallowing.

 Keep neodymium magnets away from TV, wallet, and computer HDD.